OswinLosper/oswin-losper-blog/content/pages/blog/why-your-automation-tests-are-failing.md

   url: /images/bg2.jpg
 date: '2022-05-12'
 excerpt: >-
-  But in order to get good results from automation testing, you need to avoid mistakes because they can result in wastage of automation efforts.
+  In order to get good results from automation testing, you need to avoid mistakes because they can result in wastage of automation efforts.
 featuredImage:
   type: ImageBlock